Dads-Games/rainbowriders2/README.md

 # Rainbow Riders 2!
-The sqeual to the soon to be award winning video game - Rainbow Riders!
+The squeal to the soon to be award winning video game - Rainbow Riders!

 # Dads' Games
 Games made by Dads